twang817/aws-alfred-workflow/README.md

 ### Search query

-The search query, by default, will search only `InstanceId`s if the query begins with `i-` and consists of only 1 term.
-When searching `InstanceId`s the query must be an exact prefix match.
+The search query, by default, will search only `InstanceIds` if the query begins with `i-` and consists of only 1 term.
+When searching `InstanceIds` the query must be an exact prefix match.

-If the query does not begin with `i-`, the search will be performed using a fuzzy match against the name of the instance (via the Name tag).
+If the query does not begin with `i-`, the search will be performed using a fuzzy match against the name of the instance (via the `Name` tag).

-You can also additional filter your results by specifying additional tags in the form of `tag:value`.
-For example, if I have an EC2 instances with a `Role` tag of `webserver`, I can use the query: `role:web` to find all instances that have `web` in the `Role` tag.
+You can also search by other tags by specifying the tag in the form of `tag:value`.
+For example, if I have an EC2 instances with a `Role` tag of `webserver`, I can use the query: `role:web` to find all instances that have `webserver` in the `Role` tag.
 Note, that tag names are case insensitive.

 Additionally, you can combine multiple search terms.
 For example, the query:
-`role:web application:test my te app` might find an EC2 instance named `my-test-application` with a `Role` tag of `webserver` and a `Application` tag of `integration-testing`.
+`role:web environment:test my te app` might find an EC2 instance named `my-test-application` with a `Role` tag of `webserver` and a `Environment` tag of `integration-testing`.